 Kyle Duke is a music director, teacher, vocalist and pianist from Bucks County, PA.
 In addition to serving as music director for productions throughout Pennsylvania and New Jersey, Kyle is also an accomplished educator and private music instructor.
 After attending West Chester University, Kyle graduated with a Bachelor of the Arts in Music Education, with a focus in Vocal Pedagogy.
 He has taught in all levels of the K-12 school system in Pennsylvania and Connecticut, and operates a voice and piano studio where he teaches and collaborates with students of all ages and musical backgrounds.
 Kyle frequently works with the Bucks County Playhouse as Music Director of the BCP Youth Company and has had the opportunity to collaborate with many Broadway caliber directors, choreographers, and performers.
 Some of Kyle’s favorite productions he has worked on include Godspell (2012 Revision), and James and the Giant Peach, the Bucks County Playhouse’s adaptation of Rodgers and Hammerstein’s Cinderella.
 Kyle is thrilled to be joining The Pennsylvania School of the Performing Arts as Studio Manager and Music Director.
 He will be overseeing the expansion of PSPA as it begins to create a music program to accompany its already thriving dance program.
 Kyle can’t wait to meet all of the PSPA family!

-Ann Corrao is from Westchester, New York.
-She has spent the years since her graduation developing her teaching philosophy and practice as well as performing in New York City and Philadelphia.
-She began her dance journey studying ballet with Fronda Sobel, Simon Kasantsev, and Diana White, the former soloist of the New York City Ballet.
-She then received her BA in Dance from Muhlenberg College, concentrating in education and choreography.
+Ann Corrao is originally from Westchester, New York.
+She has spent the last 10 years developing her teaching philosophy and practice as well as performing in New York City and Philadelphia.
+She began her dance journey studying ballet with Fronda Sobel, Simon Kasantsev (Bolshoi Dance Academy), and Diana White (former soloist of the New York City Ballet).
+She then received her BA in Dance from Muhlenberg College, concentrating in education, choreography, and stage management.
 Ms. Corrao was greatly influenced by her professors, Karen Dearborn, Teresa Van Denend Sorge, and Megan Flynn, to utilize her knowledge of creative movement pedagogy, somatic techniques, and knowledge of anatomy to create a unique ballet experience for her students.
-She has recently worked as an educator and choreographer for Standing Ovation Studios and dances for the Megan Flynn Dance Company in Philadelphia.
-Ms. Corrao has taught Creative Movement, Ballet, Pointe, and Modern dance for all levels in Pennsylvania, New York, and Connecticut, as well as transitioning to virtual classes through Zoom.
+She has recently worked as an educator and choreographer for Standing Ovation Studios (Westchester, NY) and dances for the Megan Flynn Dance Company (Philadelphia, PA).
+Ann or, to her students, Ms. Annie has taught Creative Movement, Ballet, Pointe, and Modern dance for all levels in Pennsylvania, New York, New Jersey, and Connecticut.
 She has performed in works by Heidi Cruz-Austen, Jessica Lang, Trinette Singleton, Jeffrey Peterson, and Amanda Selwyn Dance Theater.
 She has also presented work at the American College Dance Association Festival and the International Dance Festival presented by Nickerson-Rossi Dance.
-Ann is thrilled to be continuing her dance graduate studies at the University of the Arts this summer, while teaching and performing in Philadelphia.
+Ann is thrilled to be finishing her dance graduate studies at the University of the Arts this fall, while teaching and performing in Philadelphia.
 She hopes to be a catalyst for her students and fellow emerging artists through her explorations, shared experiences, and joy of movement.

 MUSICAL THEATER, TAP